awab-hassan/24-aurora-mysql-platform-terraform/README.md

 # Project # 24 - aurora-mysql-platform-terraform

 Terraform module that provisions a multi-AZ Amazon Aurora MySQL cluster with read-replica autoscaling, CloudWatch alarms wired to SNS, and a scheduled Lambda snapshot pipeline that exports cluster snapshots to a versioned S3 bucket every three hours.
+Basically it provisions a highly available Aurora MySQL cluster with auto-scaling read replicas, integrated SNS alerting, and a serverless, automated snapshot pipeline for disaster recovery.

 ## Architecture